x-cold/rollup-ts-library-boilerplate/README.md

  - `npm run test:prod`: Run linting and generate coverage

 ### Git Hooks

-There is already set a `precommit` hook for formatting your code with Eslint :nail_care:
+There is already set a `precommit` hook for formatting your code with Eslint and Commitlint :nail_care:

 By default, there are two disabled git hooks.
-They're set up when you run the `npm run release` script.
+They're set up when you run the `npm i` script.
 They make sure:
  - You follow a [conventional commit message](https://github.com/conventional-changelog/conventional-changelog)